eduuh/keyboard/readme.md

 ## Motivation

-I type everyday of the week.
-It make sense, removing hy will for complacency, that i switchh to a more efficent keyboard, if there is one.
-I present to you, **Colemak Programming keyboard**
+I type every day of the week, so it just makes sense, rather than settling for complacency, to switch to a more efficient keyboard if there's one out there.
+Allow me to introduce you to the Modified Colemak Programming keyboard!

+## OS

+I'm versatile with all operating systems—Mac, Windows, and Linux.
+This repository serves as my go-to stash for my custom keyboard setup across all my systems.

 ## Why Colemak

-I was learning colemak and was I little obsessed with efficient workflows I started experiment.
-But through my experiment i found someone who had experimented with colemak keybord for years and have settle on an improved layout, so i decided to adopt the layout.
-Linked down below.
+As I delved into learning Colemak and got a tad obsessed with streamlining my workflows, I began experimenting.
+Much to my surprise, during my experiments, I stumbled upon someone who had been tinkering with the Colemak keyboard for years and had finally settled on an enhanced layout.
+So, naturally, I decided to give it a try and adopt their layout.
+You can find the link down below!

 ## Current Layout

 ![current layout](./Images/layout.png)

-- Fingers rest on the higlight
+- Your fingers naturally find their place on the highlighted keys.
-- Wide Angle Mod: Right hand has shifted one column. **Benefits**:
+- With the Wide Angle Mod, the right hand shifts one column over.
+Here's why it's great:
-   - Lest stress on right wrist
+- Less strain on the right wrist.
-   - Layout is now symetrical
+- The layout becomes symmetrical.
-   - **Shift R** + **Level5** is easier to reach:
+- It's easier to reach Shift R + Level5 combination.
-- 8 layer layout requires 3 modifiers:
+- The 8-layer layout necessitates three modifiers:
-   1. **Shift**
+  1. Shift
-   2. **Level3** usually known as **Altgr**
+  2. Level3, commonly known as Altgr
-   3. **Level5**
+  3. Level5

 ```
 include "level3(lalt_switch)" // Left Alt